Dalbee/energy-analytics-fabric-bi/projects/project3-governance-cicd/docs/project3_governance_framework.md

 ## 10. Summary

-This framework provides a hybrid approach combining:

-- Enterprise governance
-- Modern data product principles
-- Fabric-native workflows
-- CI/CD validation
-- Secure, scalable workspace architecture

-This framework represents how to think about/plan building real, scalable data platforms — practical, robust, and ready for future expansion.
+This framework represents a practical, robust approach to building scalable data platforms.
+By combining **Enterprise Governance** with **Modern Data Product principles**, we ensure the Energy Analytics Platform remains a "Single Source of Truth" that is both secure and agile